Scrap Rate: How to Calculate and Minimize Waste

 Use Data to Pinpoint Defects

-Scrap often hides in patterns you won’t catch on the floor.
-That’s where good data comes in.
+Scrap often hides in patterns you will not catch on the floor.
+That is where good data comes in.

 Statistical Process Control (SPC) and other analysis tools help surface trends long before they turn into costly issues.
 Whether the problem ties back to a specific shift, machine, or material lot, the goal is the same: trace the source and eliminate it.